PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ### Primary Attribute Levels & Scaling

-Primary Attributes always have 10 maximum points or levels, for all NPCs independent of their species:
+Primary Attributes always have 10 maximum points or levels, for all NPCs independent of their species (below them the main arts (see `experience-abstract.md` should be listed as well):

 | Primary Attribute   | Level  | Subpoints |
 |---------------------|--------|-----------|